hlstriker/ue4-intellisense-fixes/README.md

   Navigation is unaffected.
   You can disable this in this extension's settings.
 - File Changed: Unreal Source's .vscode/settings.json

+## 3.8.3-hlstriker Sept 7, 2025
+- Support for compileCommands in c_cpp_properties.json as an array of strings (UE 4.27.2+), in addition to single string
+- Updated version to indicate this is a fork

 ---
 ## 3.8.2 Feb 18, 2025